 Built in 1713, this is the earliest temple in Chéngdé, but is not open to the public.

 Pǔlè Temple information

-This peaceful temple was built in 1776 for the visits of minority envoys (Kazakhs among them).
-At the rear of the temple is the unusual Round Pavilion, reminiscent of the Hall of Prayer for Good Harvests at Běijīng’s Temple of Heaven.
-Inside is an enormous wooden mandala (a geometric representation of the universe).
+This peaceful temple was built in 1776 for the visits of minority envoys from the west (Kazakhs and Uighurs among them).
+At the rear of the temple is the unusual Round Pavilion, modelled on the Hall of Prayer for Good Harvests at Běijīng’s Temple of Heaven Park.
+Inside is an enormous wooden mandala – a geometric representation of the Buddhist universe.

-It’s a 30-minute walk to Hammer Rock (磬锤峰; Qìngchuí Fēng) from Pǔlè Temple – the club-shaped rock is visible for miles around and is said to resemble a kind of musical hammer.
-There is pleasant hiking and commanding views of the area.
-Bus 10 will take you to the chairlift (return ¥50) for Hammer Rock.
+Admission also includes entry to Hammer Rock (磬锤峰; Qìngchuí Fēng) and Ānyuǎn Temple .
+It’s a 60-minute walk to the club-shaped rock, which is visible for miles around and said to resemble a kind of musical hammer.
+It's a pleasant hike offering commanding views of the area.
+If you don't fancy walking, take the chairlift instead.